jocoders/proxy-standards-explained-/ANSWERS.md

 5. **Using `selfdestruct`** – Blocks contract destruction, as it could make upgrades impossible.
 6. **Changing Constants and Immutables** – Prevents modifying values that should never change after deployment.

-These checks matter because they **protect contract data, ensure smooth upgrades, and prevent accidental loss of funds or functionality**.